 The silicone ring pessary contains a steel spring filling to keep its shape and may be used in patients with complaints of mild genital prolapse or urinary incontinence.

 The pelvic floor serves as support for the pessary.
 The ring pessaries may prevent milder forms of stress incontinence.

 The pessary can be inserted and removed by the patient herself.

 Sizes range from 50 to 100 mm in 5mm increments.

 The pessary with the smallest diameter that supports the pelvic should be prescribed.

 Positioned similar to a contraceptive diaphragm.
 To size – the length of the vaginal vault is measured with the examining finger and the size of the pessary is approximated to your fingers.

-A one quarter turn of this pessary is recommended to prevent it from folding and being expelled.
+A one quarter turn of this ring pessary is recommended to prevent it from folding and being expelled.
 The examining finger should be able to sweep between the vaginal wall and the ring pessary.
-If there is too much or too little space the pessary must be removed and another size inserted.
-After fitting the pessary the patient should stand up and bear down.
-The pessary should not be so loose that it can be expelled nor should it be too tight that it causes any discomfort.
+If there is too much or too little space the pessary ring must be removed, and another size inserted.
+After fitting the pessary, the patient should stand up and bear down.
+The pessary should not be so loose that it can be expelled nor, should it be too tight that it causes any discomfort.